plukethep/TRACER/README.md

 3. create cleaned versions of the student and results by running the following commands in __/code/Main.R__
    * First load all the ```source("...")``` files, this will provide the commands needed to clean the datasets
    * Second run ```Main(years, keystages)```, where ```years``` stores the two digit year numbers as a vector, and ```keystages``` lists which keystages you want to clean.
 For example: ```Main(years = c(12:17), keystages = c("KS4","KS5"))```
+   * This process will produce three new datasets:
+       - Spreads - one row per student, columns give demographic, schools and results data.
+Inefficient, but easy to use. only covers GCSE and Alevel data
+       - Students - clean students only listing information specified by the _/filters_
+       - Results - clean students only listing information specified by the _/filters_
+   * If you have already cleaned the data, you can load the cleaned datasets into RAM by running: ```initialiseDataFrames(keystage, level,  two_digit_year)``` e.g. ```initialiseDataFrames("KS4", "GCSE", 17)```, this would create:
+       - Spread_GCSE_17
+       - Students_GCSE_17
+       - Results_GCSE_17
 4. create any reports in __/reports__ folder (see _How to write a report_ below)
 5. any updates to the code, consider comitting back to github